- Student Life

 The Northwest Indian College is committed to providing indigenous peoples with opportunities to learn about and develop skills related to tribal history and cultural arts.
 Through courses, workshops and trainings people in the Tribal Museum Studies Program will further their knowledge for careers working in tribal museums and cultural centers.

 We offer four core courses that allow students to earn academic, transferrable credit to an NWIC Associate of Arts and Sciences Degree, or to one of our Bachelor of Arts degree programs.
 The courses below will be offered in sequence beginning the Fall Quarter 2013.
+Students can take the four courses (19 credits) to earn an Award of Completion in Tribal Museum Studies.

 Tribal Museum Studies Courses